jwilger/kookaburra/README.markdown

 The Domain Driver layer is where you build up an internal DSL that describes the business concepts of your application at a fairly high level.
-It consists of two top-level drivers: the `GivenDriver` (available via `#given`) used to set up state for your tests and the UIDriver (available via `#ui`) for describing the tasks that a user can accomplish with the application.
+It consists of two top-level drivers: the `APIDriver` (available via `#api`) used to set up state for your tests and the UIDriver (available via `#ui`) for describing the tasks that a user can accomplish with the application.

 #### Mental Model ####

-`Kookaburra::MentalModel` is the component via which the `GivenDriver` and the `UIDriver` share information, and it is intended to represent your application user's mental picture of the data they are working with.
-For instance, if you create a user account via the `GivenDriver`, you would store the login credentials for that account in the `MentalModel` instance, so the `UIDriver` knows what to use when you tell it to `#sign_in`.
+`Kookaburra::MentalModel` is the component via which the `APIDriver` and the `UIDriver` share information, and it is intended to represent your application user's mental picture of the data they are working with.
+For instance, if you create a user account via the `APIDriver`, you would store the login credentials for that account in the `MentalModel` instance, so the `UIDriver` knows what to use when you tell it to `#sign_in`.
 This is what allows the Cucumber step definitions to remain free from explicitly shared state.

-Kookaburra automatically configures your `GivenDriver` and your `UIDriver` to share a `MentalModel` instance, which is available to both of them via their `#mental_model` method.
+Kookaburra automatically configures your `APIDriver` and your `UIDriver` to share a `MentalModel` instance, which is available to both of them via their `#mental_model` method.